sighupio/fury-kubernetes-networking/examples/globalnetworkpolicies/README.md

     - action: Allow
       destination:
         nets:
-          - 172.16.0.3/32 # you apiserver ips list
+          - 172.16.0.3/32 # you API server IP list
   types:
     - Egress
 ```

-If you need to grant access to `kubernetes.default` (the apiserver) you need to add another rule to open egress traffic to apiserver ips.
+If you need to grant access to `kubernetes.default` (the API server) you need to add another rule to open egress
+traffic to API server IPs.

-This is needed if your workloads needs to talk with the Apiserver.
-By default this rule enables traffic for all the non system namespaces, but you can create custom rules
+This is needed if your workloads need to talk with the API server.
+By default, this rule enables traffic for all the
-to allow traffic only from one namespace.
+non-system namespaces, but you can create custom rules to allow traffic only from one namespace.